henrythemes/jekyll-talks-theme/README.md

 ## How-to Add Your Own talks

+Step 1: Fork this repo

+Step 2: Add your talks to the `_talks/` folder

 Replace all sample text files in the `_talks/` folder with your own.

 That's it :-)